We’ve created this plan with the help of healthcare professionals and people with severe asthma, to help you manage your symptoms as well as possible.

 But unfortunately, some people with severe asthma find their symptoms get worse even when they do take their medicine as prescribed.
-Remember that your healthcare professional will continue to work with you to find the best possible ways to manage your asthma if it gets worse.
+Remember that your healthcare professional will continue to work with you to find the best possible treatments to manage your asthma if it gets worse – there are some new severe asthma treatments now available.
 Having a good relationship with your healthcare team is so important.
 The more comfortable you feel about talking to them, the more you will get from each appointment and from your treatment.

 There’ll never be effective treatments

 Even if you don’t get the same benefits from your medicine as other people with asthma at the moment, remember scientists are working on new treatments for asthma all the time, in research that’s supported by Asthma UK.
-So there may be a treatment in the future that works better for you.
+In 2018 and 2019 new medicines have become available that will help many people with severe asthma.
+So there may be a treatment now or in the future that works better for you.
 Keep speaking to your healthcare team about what’s available to help you.

 6. Get support